CaptainASIC/DraXon_FORGE/README.md

 1. Install the XPLOR addon for Star Citizen
 2. Export your ship list as JSON using the addon
 3. Use `/forge-upload` and upload the exported shiplist.json file
-4. View your hangar with `/forge-hangar`
+4. View your hangar with `/forge-hangar` (display auto-deletes after 3 minutes)

 ## Contributing